kfoofw/ds_blog/_posts/2020-12-28-causality-confounding-and-collider-bias).markdown

 In this example, we have great balance across different values of X. Both genders (Male or Female) have 4 experimental units each, with 2 the in treatment group and 2 in the control group.

-With the presence of the covariate X, we can determine the __conditional average treatment effect__ (CATE) which is also known as the __heterogenous treatment effect__.
+With the presence of the covariate X, we can determine the __conditional average treatment effect__ (CATE) which is determining the average treatment effect within different subpopulations out of the general population.
 With respect to the example, we have the following calculations:

 CATE for Males = `E(Y1 - Y2 | X = M)` = (1/2) - (1/2) = 0.5 - 0.5 = 0

 CATE for Females = `E(Y1 - Y2 | X = F)` = (2/2) - (1/2) = 1 - 0.5 = 0.5

-# Confounding in Causality
+# Confounding in causality

 To understand how confounding comes into play within causality, we can take a look at a system that has 3 variables, where X represents the confounder.
 This cna be represented by the graphical model shown below, where the nodes represent the variables and the directed edges represent the relationship with a causal direction.